Roopesh Syamaladevi, PhD

 - Mycotoxin degradation

-- Plasma activated water bubbles and mist as a green fertilizer and sanitizer for greenhouses and indoor farming - hydroponics and aquaponics
+- Plasma activated water as a green fertilizer and sanitizer for greenhouse and indoor farming - hydroponics and aquaponics

 Wastewater Treatment